 The examination methods for the courses are selected in line with the courses' goals and contents.
-Examination methods in the courses include written assignments, essays, reports and presentations.
-Written examinations are rarely used.
-All examinations are individual.
+In the courses, a wide variety of examination methods has been adopted, including written examinations, individual and group written assignments, essays, take-home examinations, presentations, in-class participation and portfolios.
+In case of group examinations, individual performances by students are closely monitored and assessed.

-The final project of the programme is the Master thesis.
-In the Research Design course, students draft the research proposal and select the research methods to be adopted.
-Students go on fieldwork for three months, doing their research.
-During the fieldwork, they submit two interim fieldwork reports and one final report.
-Having submitted their final report, students start writing the Master thesis.
-In the course Reflecting and Reporting, students discuss theses and comment on each other's work.
-Throughout the whole process, students are guided individually by their supervisor.
-About 50 % of the research projects are conducted within organisations.
-Master theses are assessed by two examiners independently, using rubrics scoring forms.
-In case of differences in judgments of more than 1.5 points or in case one examiner assesses the thesis to be unsatisfactory, a third examiner will also assess the thesis.
+The final projects of the programme are the third Learning project and the Bachelor thesis.
+The Learning project is meant to conduct on-site research under supervision.
+The Bachelor thesis does not include empirical research.
+In the third year course Contemporary Debates, students draft the research questions and do the literature review to prepare the Learning project and the Bachelor thesis.
+The Learning project and the Bachelor theses are separate activities, although students are encouraged to bring these two together.
+In the Academic Writing course, students are guided in drafting the thesis.
+Bachelor theses are assessed by two examiners independently, using rubrics scoring forms.
+In case of differences in judgments of more than 1.5 points or in case one examiner assesses the thesis to be unsatisfactory, a third examiner will assess the thesis.
 The Examination Board will thereupon determine the final grade.

 Programme management and the Board of Examiners have taken measures to promote the quality of examinations and assessments.
 The assessment plan for the programme outlines the relations of the intended learning outcomes, courses' goals and examination methods adopted.
 For each of the courses, course dossiers have been compiled.
 These include the course learning goals, examination methods, assessment criteria and the specifications of relations between course goals, programme intended learning outcomes and the examinations.
 Examinations including answer models or assessment scoring forms are peer-reviewed.
 Examinations with deviant grade distributions are inspected by the Examination Board.
-The Board on a regular basis inspects Master theses.
-The Assessment Committee reviews, among others, the matching of examinations and course learning goals.
+The Board inspects third-year Learning projects and Bachelor theses on a regular basis.
+The Assessment Committee reviews, among others, the matching of examinations and the course learning goals.